 We are currently growing our pool of mentors.
 We are interested in hearing from Sancta alumni, supporters and friends regarding graduate opportunities and mentoring from almost every field imaginable (such is the diversity of our student body).

-To express interest in the Mentoring Program, please contact the Office of Community Engagement via email or telephone.
+To express interest in the Mentoring Program, please contact the Dean of Graduate Development via email.